HackerN64/F3DEX3/README.md

 The only case where scaled normals work but F3DEX3 AO doesn't work is for meshes with vertex alpha actually used for transparency (therefore also no fog).

+Note that in LVP mode, scaled normals are supported and work the same way as in F3DEX2, while ambient occlusion is not supported.

 ### RDP temporary buffers shrinking